 The biodivisions of the seas; the habitat structure of New Zealand shores and immediate sublitoral, with particular reference to habits and zoning of macro-organisms; descriptive schemes of community space and the search for underlying physical and biotic parameters; coastal biogeography and tropical shore ecology; conservation and utilisation of the coastline.
-Practical work includes a 7-day field course to Whangarei Heads; 10 May-18 May, and optional day trips.
+Practical work includes a 7-day field course to Whangarei Heads the second week of the May vacation 17-24 May, and optional day trips.